-If you talk with kids who’ve started to play chess and you ask them what their goal is, 99% of the time their answer will be “to become a World Champion!” – right?
+If you talk with kids who’ve started to play chess and you ask them what their goal is, 99% of the time their answer will be “to be a World Champion!” – right? 🙂

 Well, do you know what happens when you ask most adults the same question?

 “I want to become a chess Grandmaster!”

 It’s cool to have dreams and it’s even cooler if your dreams are your goals.

 However, it’s very important for you to be aware of the difficulty of your goal before starting.
 Otherwise, you’ll begin your journey, spend lots of time and effort, and in the end be left with nothing more than broken dreams.

 It would be easy for me to write a motivational article telling you that anyone can become a Grandmaster, that it’s not hard, blah blah blah… But that’s not the reason why I write articles.

 I write them for one purpose ONLY - to help you.

 That’s why in this article, I’m going to open your eyes.
 I’m going to tell you all the things that others wouldn't dare to, and in the end, you’ll understand why the truth can be hard to find.

 At the same time, I’m not trying to pour water on your inner flame or kill your enthusiasm – I’m just going to tell you the truth.